Haverstick Woods: A Travesty of Justice

 The closest neighborhood, Driftwood Hills, opposes the “Alexander at the Crossing” development.
 Read more.

-And now, Indianapolis City-County Councillor Colleen Fanning is attempting to reverse the decision of the MDC through a full-council vote at the Monday, March 12 Council meeting.
+On March 12, 2018, Indianapolis City-County Councillor Colleen Fanning succeeded in getting the Council to reverse the decision of the MDC through a full-council vote.

 Indiana Forest Alliance and Driftwood Hills Neighborhood understand it is not feasible at this point in time to advocate for no development on the site.
 So, we are advocating for a development that maintains the residential character of the neighborhood and preserves as much forested green space as possible.